mistermi87/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Normalizing

-I normalized all images (Train+ Augmentation, Valdiation, Testing)  to values between 0 and 1.
-Additionally i applied contrast stretching (taking into account the maximum and minimum of all channels, so that no information is lost by clipping in R,B or G and no color shift takes place)  I did not reduce to grayscale because especially in signs the color information of a blue vs a read circle might be crucial information.
+I normalized all images (Train & Augmentation, Valdiation, Testing)  to values between 0 and 1.
+Additionally I applied contrast stretching (taking into account the maximum and minimum of all channels, so that no information is lost by clipping in R,B or G and no color shift takes place)  I did not reduce to grayscale because especially in signs the color information of a blue vs a read circle might be crucial information.
 In the [provided Paper in the Notebook](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it is also possible to see, that small neural networks perform better with the RGB-Version of the Traffic-Sign Dataset

 Here are two of the random examples from above: original, randomly rotated, randomly zoomed and with random shadow.
 All of those images are normalized.
 ![Augumented and normlized Example images][image7]